A milliarcsecond localization associates FRB 20190417A with a compact persistent radio source and an extreme magneto-ionic environment: Polarimetry

+We perform polarimetric calibration of the burst data from Ef (circular basis) using a test pulsar instead of a noise diode \citep[similar to, e.g.,][]{kirsten2021}.
+During each of our EVN observations, one/two scans of a few minutes were conducted on the pulsar~B2255+58.
+For each pulsar scan, we measure the instrumental delay between the polarization hands by first derotating the Q and U data using the known RM of the pulsar ($-323.5$\,rad\,m$^{-2}$), and then search for the delay (in the range of $-20$ to $+20$\,ns) which maximizes the linear polarized flux.
+For each trial the linear polarization vector ($Q + iU$) of the pulsar data is thus multiplied with a phase correction:

+where RM = $-323.5$\,rad\,m$^{-2}$ \citep{ATNF}\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}, $c$ is the speed of light, $\nu$ is the observing frequency and $\tau$ is the cable/instrumental delay between the polarization hands.
+The delays measured using this method range from $\sim 10$\,hr apart).
+In order to replicate the polarimetric profile of PSR~B2255+58 in the EPN database \citep{Gould_1998_MNRAS}, we assume a flip between the polarization hands (equivalent to changing convention).

-We perform polarimetric calibration of the burst data from Ef (circular basis) using a test pulsar, PSR~B2255+58, similar to \citealt{kirsten2021}.
-Thereafter we search a range of RM values between $-10,000$ and $+10,000\rm\,rad\,m^{-2}$ to determine at which RM trial the linearly polarized flux peaks.
+We then derotate the linear popularization vector of each burst from \reighteen by multiplying with a phase correction using the measured delay from the pulsar.
+Thereafter, we search a range of RM values between $-10,000$ and $+10,000\rm\,rad\,m^{-2}$ to determine at which RM trial the linear polarized flux peaks.
 This is done through RM synthesis, which produces the Faraday dispersion function (FDF) --- a representation of how polarized emission is distributed across Faraday depth \citep{brentjens2005}.
 We report RM$_{\text{FDF}}$ as the depth corresponding to the strongest peak in this distribution, with values tabulated in Table~\ref{tab:burstproperties}.
-Three of the bursts (B2, B3 and B8) were sufficiently bright to see the cyclical intensity fluctuations induced by Faraday rotation in Stokes~Q and U across the observing band.
-For these bursts we also perform a QU-fit \citep{purcell2020} to Stokes Q/L and U/L (where $L = \sqrt{Q^2 + U^2}$ is the total linear polarization) over the spectral extent of the burst (see Appendix~\ref{sec:polarimetry}).
-We find the RM of \reighteen to be highly variable ($3958 \pm 11$ -- $5061 \pm 24\ \rm\,rad\,m^{-2}$; observer frame), exhibiting fractional variations of $20\%$ and even dropping by $\sim 40\arcsec$ from the baseband localization.
-Imaging the brightest burst (B3) reveals a well-defined ``cross-fringe'' pattern --- the characteristic pattern expected for sparse $(u,v)$-coverage (see, e.g., Figure 4 of \citealt{nimmo2022}) --- with an offset of $\sim 10\,\upmu\rm Jy$).
+In our analysis, we assume that the sources are Faraday simple (i.e., described by a single Faraday component).
+We note that this assumption may lead to a slight underestimation of the RM uncertainties in the presence of Faraday complexity.
+However, all FDF detections in our burst sample exceed S/N = 6, with B5 being the faintest at S/N = 5.8.